sonountaleban/amigacoin/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-### Building amigacoind on Linux (Ubuntu/Debian)
+### Building amigacoind and amigacoin-qt
-sudo apt-get install build-essential libssl-dev libdb5.1++-dev libboost-all-dev libqrencode-dev libminiupnpc-dev cd src/ make -f makefile.unix USE_UPNP=1 USE_IPV6=1 USE_QRCODE=1
+See documentation in doc folder.

 ### Ports
 RPC 22111